 Your old iPhone will ask if you want to use your current Apple ID to set up the new iPhone.
 It is.

-Or if it isn't, if you want to start using a different Apple ID on the new iPhone, be absolutely sure that's what you want.
-For you can't later merge Apple IDs, and you'll also be better off setting up this iPhone as a completely new one.
+Or if it isn't, if you want to start using a different Apple ID on the new iPhone for some reason, be absolutely sure that's what you want.
+You can't later merge Apple IDs.

 Next, you will be prompted to confirm that this new iPhone is the one you want to transfer to, and that's done in a very Apple Watch-like way.
 Just as introduced with the Watch, you are required to hold the new iPhone so that its camera can see an animation on the old one's display.